-- Chemical peels – our AlumierMD skin peels can target oiliness, redness and scarring.
+- Chemical Peels – our AlumierMD skin peels can target oiliness, redness and scarring.

 - Microneedling – this procedure boosts skin healing and renewal.

-Can rosacea spread?
+Can the affected area spread?

 Not as such.
 It’s often seen on areas of the face (cheeks, forehead, chin), but may also develop on the neck and chest.
 In extreme cases, the back, scalp and even the ears can be affected.

 How do I know if I have rosacea?